Kiwi star claims another X Games gold

-Just a day removed from claiming gold in the slopestyle event which saw her land a combination never seen before in competition, Sadowski-Synnott was too good on the mountain again.
+Just a day removed from claiming gold in the slopestyle event which saw her land a combination never seen before in competition, the 20-year-old snowboarder was too good on the mountain again.

 The big air gold was one that had alluded her in her young career to date.
 In previous attempts, Sadowski-Synnott had claimed bronze (2019) and silver (2021) medals in the discipline, but was able to go to another level this time around.

-Landing a frontside 1080 and a backside 1260 in her first and third runs respectively, Sadowski-Synnott posted a total score of 85 - a second-run 36 among her throwaway scores - and coming from behind American Jamie Anderson to clinch the gold.
+Landing a backside 1080 (three full rotations in the air) and a backside 1260 (three-and-a-half rotations) - a trick she had never landed before the day - in her first and third runs respectively, Sadowski-Synnott posted a total score of 85 - a second-run 36 among her throwaway scores - and coming from behind American Jamie Anderson to clinch the gold.

 "Coming into today, I just wanted to land a back 12 (backside 1260) because I had never actually done one before.
 I did one in practice and it was feeling good," she said.